GaugeChart

 height of 300 pixels.
 This maximum height can be changed by providing a value in

-Resizing the chart will especially affect the label
+Resizing the chart will especially affect the label.
+If a string is provided

 However, size will not be affected if another type of element is provided as